-- Task scheduler: The selected verify task will be added to Windows Task Scheduler to be started automatically according to the specified time schedule more information. - Shortcut: A shortcut will be created on the computer desktop for the currently-selected verify tasks more information. - Start verify: The selected verification will be started instantly.
+- Task scheduler: The selected verify task will be added to Windows Task Scheduler to be started automatically according to the specified time schedule more information. - Shortcut: A shortcut will be created on the computer desktop for the currently-selected verify task.
+Thereafter the associated verification will be started immediately by double-clicking this desktop icon. - Start verify: The selected verification will be started instantly.